Type 3 Diabetes – Causes, Symptoms & Treatment

 What is Type 3 Diabetes?

 Type 3 also shows a significant difference from type 1 diabetes.
-In type 1 diabetes, the immune system destroys the cells that make insulin, but your body becomes less sensitive to insulin during type 3.
+In type 1 diabetes, the immune system destroys the cells that make insulin, however, in the case of Type 3 diabetes, our brains become less sensitive to insulin.
 Nonetheless, diabetes in any form can be dangerous if not treated properly.

 What Causes Type 3 Diabetes?

-Other risks or causative factors for type 3 diabetes include:
+Other causative factors for type 3 diabetes include:

 In some people, hyperglycemia or high blood sugar contributes to oxidative stress within the brain.
 Oxidative stress creates a free radical imbalance in the brain, leading to tissue and cell damage.
 As a result, it causes cognitive degenerative type 3 diabetes.